School Committee - October 11, 2023

 That's kind of what I'm wondering.

-Can I just say one thing with the calendar subcommittee?
+Oh, can, can I just, can I just say one thing with the calendar subcommittee?

-And I mean, I think that was, to the extent that we delegate that power, yes, but it's because we received a great deal of interest in Diwali as a holiday.
+Yes, but it's because we received a great deal of interest in, um, Diwali as a holiday.

-And I believe what we said was that the way to discuss this would be to be in a subcommittee that would do all the research and delegate the information so that it wouldn't have to be
+And I believe what we said was that the way to discuss this would be to be in a subcommittee that would do all the research and, and delegate the, that the information so that it wouldn't have to be debated because at the end of the day, we still have to approve the calendar.

 So I think that was the purpose of the subcommittee, but I mean, I'm willing to be persuaded.

-I'm just saying like, I just, I'm just concerned that, you know, for future precedents that were, you know, I don't want us to be overreaching a little bit and then sometime like not want to do something and then be like, well, you did this.
+I'm just saying, like, I just, I'm just concerned that, you know, for future precedents that were, you know, I don't want us to be overreaching a little bit and then sometime like not want to do something and then be like, well, you did this.
+So I just want to make sure that everybody's comfortable with that.
+So if you're comfortable.

-I'll make a motion to appoint Avi and Wen as liaisons to the Food Services Department.
+If not, this is certainly something we can table.
+I'll make a motion to appoint Avi and Wen as liaisons to the food services department.

 I'll second it.